Study in Malaysia

 On our website you can find beneficial extra information for arrangements before, during and after your study abroad program.

-When the application has ended we will send the new exchange students an Asia Exchange Guide that includes information on studying, accommodation, traveling, health care, leisure time, dealing with money etc.
+When the application round has ended we will send the new exchange students an Asia Exchange Guide that includes information on studying, accommodation, traveling, health care, leisure time, dealing with money etc.

 You can contact us by email or by telephone.
 You can find our contact details here.